PHP Best Coding Practices

 In this example, the variable names are meaningful, there’s appropriate white space, and a comment is used to explain the purpose of the code.

-In conclusion, adhering to coding standards such as PSR and focusing on readability can significantly improve your PHP coding practices.
-As a beginner, incorporating these habits early on will help you write better, more efficient PHP code.
+To wrap it up, adhering to coding standards such as PSR and focusing on readability can significantly improve your PHP coding practices.
+As a newbie, incorporating these habits early on will help you write better, more efficient PHP code.